imbrem/zetteln/README.md

 The `cloud-init.yml` file will automatically:
 - Install Docker and Docker Compose
-- Pull images from `imbrem/zetteln-api` and `imbrem/zetteln-client`
+- Pull images from `imbrem/zetteln-api` and `imbrem/zetteln-client-data` (or your chosen client-data tag)
 - Start all services
 - Configure automatic log rotation